-Gear wise, there’s plenty of things a studio engineer needs, including the best studio headphones for mixing and mastering while in the studio.
-We’ve scrounged the marked and picked some of the finest models you could ever get for the price.
+Gear-wise, there are plenty of things a studio engineer needs, including the best studio headphones for mixing and mastering while in the studio.
+We’ve scrounged the market and picked some of the finest models you could ever get for the price.
 Without any further ado, let’s get straight to it.

 1. Beyerdynamic DT 1990 Pro

 Our opener belongs to a high-end price point category, and it’s widely considered exceptionally valuable among studio engineers and audiophiles alike.
 In short, the DT 1990 Pro stands for a professional studio headphone set that boasts a huge level of durability, provides excellent comfort and has amazing resolution and imaging.

 First of all, these headphones are as sturdy as they make them.
 The band is padded with comfortable leather materials, which feels rather comfortable in combination with the soft, medium-sized cups made of memory foam.

 The sound signature of these cans is neutral, although the bass is slightly more pronounced than it should be.
 That’s not too much of a downfall, however, as the soundstage is perfectly balanced, making it absolutely perfect for recording, mixing, and mastering.

 They also pack an open-back design, which means that there’s plenty of ventilation for added comfort and plenty of headroom and space.